gap-system/gap-distribution/DistributionUpdate/PackageUpdate/README.md

 * package release repositories (i.e. repositories to store released versions of GAP packages; NOT their development repositories) are located in the `/circa/home/gap-jenkins/gap-packages-archive` directory on the Jenkins slave.
-  If you clone them to use and test thDistributionUpdate/README.mde system locally, the best way to do it is to create the `/circa/scratch/gap-jenkins/workspace/` directory on your computer.
+  If you clone them to use and test the system locally, the best way to do it is to create the `/circa/scratch/gap-jenkins/workspace/` directory on your computer.